wpk-nist-gov/tmmc-lnpy/README.md

 Take a look at the [basic usage](docs/src/notebooks/Basic_usage.ipynb) notebook for a quick introduction.

+For a deeper dive, look at the [documentation](https://pages.nist.gov/tmmc-lnpy/)

 Note that the distribution name ``tmmc-lnpy`` is different than the import name ``lnpy`` due to name clashing on pypi.